sebasSerrano12/mediTranslate/README.md

 # MediTranslate
 MediTranslate is an app that handles triage questions for healthcare professionals.
-It simplifies communication with Spanish-speaking patients.
-It ensures accurate and efficient translation between medical personnel and Spanish-speaking patients, bridging the language barrier in healthcare settings and expediting services
+It simplifies communication with Spanish-speaking patient and ensures accurate and efficient translation between medical personnel and Spanish-speaking patients, bridging the language barrier in healthcare settings and expediting services

 https://codepen.io/sebastianSerrano/pen/oNOWvBg